-Looking at the hair under a microsope may be done to check for arsenic or lead.
-Looking at the hair this way does not accurately diagnose nutritional problems.
+Looking at the hair under a microsope may be done to check for problems with the structure of the hair shaft itself.

-- Minoxidil may help hair grow inabout 1 in 4 or 5 of women.
-In most women it may slow or stop hair loss.
+- Minoxidil may help hair grow in about 1 in 4 or 5 of women.
+In most women, it may slow or stop hair loss.

 - You must continue to use this medicine for a long time.
 Hair loss starts again when you stop using it.
 Also, the hair that it helps grow will fall out.

-Hair transplants remove tiny plugs of hair from areas where hair is thicker, and place them in areas that are balding.
-This can cause minor scarring where the hair is removed, and carries a slight risk for skin infection.
-You will likely need many transplants.
-This can be expensive.
+During hair transplant, tiny plugs of hair are removed from areas where hair is thicker, and placed (transplanted) in areas that are balding.
+Minor scarring may occur where hair is removed.
+There is a slight risk of skin infection.
+You will likely need many transplants, which can be expensive.
 However, the results are often excellent and permanent.

-Hair weaving, hairpieces, or a change in hairstyle may disguise hair loss and improve your appearance.
+Hair weaving, hairpieces, or a change in hairstyle can help hide hair loss and improve your appearance.
 This is often the least expensive and safest way to deal with female pattern baldness.